Williamreay/Lung_function_drug_repurposing_manuscript/README.md

 ## Lung_function_drug_repurposing_manuscript
-Scripts used in Reay et al. study Genomics informed drug repurposing candidates for lung function and their implications for viral infection
+Scripts used in Reay et al. Genetic association and causal inference converge on hyperglycaemia as a modifiable factor to improve lung function. eLife 10, e63115 (2021)

 The following scripts are featured in this respository: